Eastern State Penitentiary: End of the solitary confinement system

 The prison was one of the largest public-works projects of the early republic, and was a tourist destination in the 19th century.
 Notable visitors included Charles Dickens and Alexis de Tocqueville, and later notable inmates included Willie Sutton and Al Capone in 1929.

 Visitors spoke with prisoners in their cells, proving that inmates were not isolated, though the prisoners themselves were not allowed to have visits with family or friends during their stay.

 Most of the early prisoners were petty criminals incarcerated for various robbery and theft charges (muggers, pickpockets, purse-snatchers, burglars, etc.) and the first-time offenders often served two years.

 The Penitentiary was intended not simply to punish, but to move the criminal toward spiritual reflection and change.
 While some have argued that the Pennsylvania system was Quaker-inspired, there is little evidence to support this; the organization that promoted Eastern State's creation, the Society for Alleviating the Miseries of Public Prisons (today's Pennsylvania Prison Society) was less than half Quaker, and was led for nearly fifty years by Philadelphia's Anglican bishop, William White.

 Proponents of the system believed strongly that the criminals, exposed, in silence, to thoughts of their behavior and the ugliness of their crimes, would become genuinely penitent.

-In reality, the guards and councilors of the facility designed a variety of physical and psychological torture regimens for various infractions, including dousing prisoners in freezing water outside during winter months, chaining their tongues to their wrists in a fashion such that struggling against the chains could cause the tongue to tear, strapping prisoners into chairs with tight leather restraints for days on end, and putting the worst behaved prisoners into a pit called "The Hole", an underground cellblock dug under cellblock 14 where they would have no light, no human contact, and little food for as long as two weeks.
+In reality, the guards and councilors of the facility designed a variety of physical and psychological torture regimens for various infractions, including the use of cold showers as punishment, on at least one occasion apparently administered outside during winter, using the iron gag as punishment for talking by placing an iron piece over the prisoner’s tongue and connecting it to restraints to hold the prisoner’s hands behind their back.
+Prisoners could also be strapped into a restraint chair so that they could not move.

-Prison reform and rehabilitation
+Beneath Cellblock 14 were four small punishment cells, known as “the hole” or “Klondike”.
+The cells had low ceilings and no plumbing, and former prisoners recalled periods of confinement lasting from 10 to 30 days.

-SCI Graterford opened in the 1920s after disturbances occurred at Eastern State; the Pennsylvania prison board opened Graterford to assume functions previously held by Eastern State.
+SCI Graterford opened in 1929 after disturbances occurred at Eastern State; the Pennsylvania prison board opened Graterford to assume functions previously held by Eastern State.

-Prior to its closing in late 1969, Eastern State Penitentiary (then known as State Correctional Institution, Philadelphia) had established a far reaching program of group therapy with the goal of having all inmates involved.
-From 1967, when the plan was initiated, the program appears to have been moderately successful as many inmates were involved in the groups which were voluntary.
-An interesting aspect was that the groups were led by two therapists, one from the psych or social work staff, and the second from the prison officer staff.
+In its later years, Eastern State placed increasing emphasis on group therapy.
+By the time the institution closed, more than 25 therapy groups were operating and correctional officers volunteered and received training to serve as co-therapists.